 "Then move", hissed the cat loudly, "move somewhere else and you will feel better"!

 "Oh no" replied the dog, "I don’t want to move anywhere else".
 "Then that, is your choice replied" the cat, as he slinked away looking for a comfortable place to lay himself down.

-They imagine how life might feel after we have worked together or when they have listened to one of my health programs, they get brave, stoic, resolute but each time they pull back just before the time to commit, the desire for change is not as strong as the desire to remain in their comfort zone, which in fact ceased to be a comfort zone a long time ago in the true sense of the term.
+They imagine how life might feel after we have worked together or when they have listened to one of my health programs, they get brave, stoic and stubborn but each time they pull back just before the time to commit, the desire for change is not as strong as the desire to remain in their comfort zone, which ceased to be a comfort zone a long time ago in the true sense of the term.